jakewvincent/mkdnflow.nvim/README.md

 ### ➖ Differences from [Vimwiki](https://github.com/vimwiki/vimwiki)

-* Vimwiki doesn't use markdown by default; mkdnflow only works for markdown.
+* Vimwiki doesn't use markdown by default; mkdnflow only works for markdown
 * I'm intending mkdnflow to be a little lighter weight/less involved than Vimwiki.
-Mkdnflow doesn't and won't provide syntax highlighting and won't create new filetypes.
+Mkdnflow doesn't and won't provide syntax highlighting and won't create new filetypes (although it now optionally provides link concealing, since this was a requested feature).
 * Written in Lua

 ## ✨ Features